Ikornaselur/sarpuripper/README.md

-# sarpuripper
+# StreamCatcher

-A simple flask application that takes a link to a sarpur stream from RUV and provides a mp4 download of the streamed file
+A simple flask application that finds a rtmp stream url and provides a mp4 download of the streamed file

 ## Requirements
 - rtmpdump